sarthak-chakraborty/Networks-Lab/README.md

 Implementation of a TCP and UDP socket.
 TCP socket is responsible for transfer of a file word by word from server to client.
 UDP socket is responsible for the response of a DNS client asking for the IP address given a domain name.

+### ASSIGNMENT 4
+Implementation of active mode FTP, where a server and client creats a TCP server and TCP client each which acts as a control and data socket.